Skip navigation

 Insights from Shari Chernack, Senior Principal of People Strategy + Transformation at Mercer

 In this latest installment of our People Developing People interview series, Jason Lavender had the privilege of conversing with Shari Chernack, Senior Principal of People Strategy + Transformation at Mercer.
 In this enlightening dialogue, Shari brings her wealth of experience and insights to the forefront, shedding light on the evolving landscape of HR, learning and organizational transformation.
-From her unique vantage point, Shari unveils the changing expectations for HR leaders, the dynamics of investing in human capital and the essential components of successful people development strategies in part one of our interview.
+From her unique vantage point, Shari unveils the changing expectations for HR leaders, the dynamics of investing in human capital, and the essential components of successful people development strategies.

 Throughout this interview, you'll uncover: